valkey-io/valkey-doc/commands/bf.exists.md

-Determines if an item has been added to the bloom filter.
+Determines if an item has been added to the bloom filter previously.

 A Bloom filter has two possible responses when you check if an item exists:

-* "No" (Definite) - If the filter says an item is NOT present, this is 100% certain.
-The item is definitely not in the set.
+* 0 - The item definitely does not exist since with bloom filters, false negatives are not possible.

-* "Maybe" (Probabilistic) - If the filter says an item IS present, this is uncertain.
-There's a chance it's a false positive.
-The item might be in the set, but may not be
+* 1 - The item exists with a given false positive (fp) percentage.
+There is an fp rate % chance that the item does not exist.
+You can create bloom filters with a more strict false positive rate as needed.

 ## Examples